 How does the new law effect my tax deduction?

 Donors are no longer responsible for determining the deductible value of their donation.
 Instead, they will receive IRS Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes, if the proceeds from the sale exceed $500, stating the amount of the gross proceeds from the sale of the donated vehicle.
 The amount listed on IRS Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes, will be the gross proceeds of the deductible donation.

 Will I get a tax receipt for my donation?

 Yes, our driver will issue a receipt at the time of pick-up.
-This is not your final tax receipt unless the sale of your vehicle does not exceed $500.
-This initial acknowledgement will indicate your name as well as the year, make, model and condition of the car you are donating.
+This receipt is not your final tax receipt unless the sale of your vehicle does not exceed $500.
+This initial acknowledgement will indicate your name and the year, make, model and condition of the car you are donating.
 It will be your only receipt if your vehicle sells for less than $500.

 An IRS Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes will be mailed to you within 30 days of the sale stating the amount of gross proceeds received from your car, provided your vehicle sold for more than $500.
 This will be your tax receipt for your charitable contribution.

 How is the value determined on the vehicle donated?